Las Vegas Sun

 Steve Marcus

-Empty space: This vacant office building at the northwest corner of Rainbow Boulevard and Interstate 215 was constructed by Plise Development.
-Foreclosure proceedings began with now shut down First National Bank of Nevada.
+Empty space: This office building at the northwest corner of Rainbow Boulevard and Interstate 215 was constructed by Plise Development.
+It is shown vacant in June 2009.

 The number of commercial properties facing foreclosure is growing rapidly, and observers said a massive bank takeover of office and retail buildings is likely in the coming months.